metaplex-foundation/developer-hub/src/pages/core/plugins/royalties.md

 description: Learn how to enforce royalties on Core
 ---

-The Royalties Plugin is a `Authority Managed` plugin that allows the authority of the Asset to set and change the Royalies Plugin data.
+The Royalties Plugin is a `Authority Managed` plugin that allows the authority of the Asset to set and change the Royalties Plugin data.

 This plugin can be used on both the `MPL Core Asset` and the `MPL Core Collection`.